traject/traject/README.md

     to_field "language_code", extract_marc("008[35-37]")
 ~~~

-`extract_marc` by default includes all 'alternate script' linked fields correspoinding
-to matched specifications, but you can turn that off, or extract *only* corresponding
+`extract_marc` by default includes all 'alternate script' linked fields correspoinding to matched specifications, but you can turn that off, or extract *only* corresponding 880s.
-880s.

 ~~~ruby
     to_field "title", extract_marc("245abc", :alternate_script => false)
     to_field "title_vernacular", extract_marc("245abc", :alternate_script => :only)
 ~~~

-By default, specifications with multiple subfields (like "240abc") will produce one single string of output per field (for each '240'), with the concatenation of each matched subfield.
-Specifications with single subfields (like "020a") will split subfields and produce an output string for each matching subfield.
+By default, specifications with multiple subfields (e.g. "240abc") will produce one single string of output per field (for each '240' field in the record), with the concatenation of each matched subfield.
+Specifications with single subfields (like "020a") will split subfields and produce an output string for each matching subfield (i.e. two output strings for a single '020' with two subfield 'a').

-For the syntax and complete possibilities of the specification
-string argument to extract_marc, see docs at the [MarcExtractor class](./lib/traject/marc_extractor.rb) ([rdoc](http://rdoc.info/gems/traject/Traject/MarcExtractor)).
+For the syntax and complete possibilities of the specification string argument to extract_marc, see docs at the [MarcExtractor class](./lib/traject/marc_extractor.rb) ([rdoc](http://rdoc.info/gems/traject/Traject/MarcExtractor)).

-`extract_marc` also supports `translation maps` similar
-to SolrMarc's.
-There are some translation maps provided by traject,
-and you can also define your own, in yaml or ruby.
-Translation maps are especially useful
-for mapping form MARC codes to user-displayable strings:
+`extract_marc` also supports `translation maps` similar to SolrMarc's.
+There are some translation maps provided by traject, and you can also define your own, in yaml or ruby.
+Translation maps are especially useful for mapping form MARC codes to user-displayable strings:

 ~~~ruby
     # "translation_map" will be passed to Traject::TranslationMap.new